October 11-14, 2018

 Friday, October 12 from 8-10PM • Carson Center (CTV) Room 136A

 Hailed by Rolling Stone as “the cutting-edge department that’s become the site of Los Angeles’ most productive new music scenes,” the Popular Music Program at the USC Thornton School of Music is a unique music degree program for the rock, pop, R&B, folk, Latin and country artist.
 Come Hear performances by second-year students as they perform at this showcase event.
 Please note this venue has limited capacity and entry is not guaranteed; priority will be given to parents/families of the student performers.

 MUSICIAN HEALTH & WELLNESS PROGRAMS

 Thursday, October 11th from 1-1:50PM • Tutor Campus Center (TCC) Room 232

 Explore a wealth of innovative wellness programs offered to all USC Thornton students to help each take steps toward feeling healthier, happier and more in control of their physical, mental and emotional health needs.
-Designed by expert faculty from the Musician’s Health and Wellness Committee, resources include workshops, clinics and access to care.
+Designed by expert faculty from the Musician’s Health & Wellness Committee, resources include workshops, clinics and access to care.
 Each are created to meet the unique needs of musicians.

 Thursday, October 11th from 4-4:50PM • Tutor Campus Center (TCC) 350/351/352